UTEP Miners men's basketball

 The UTEP Miners men's basketball team plays for the University of Texas at El Paso in El Paso, Texas.
-The team is an NCAA Division I men's college basketball team competing in the Conference USA.
+The team is an NCAA Division I men's college basketball team competing in the Mountain West Conference (MW).
 Home games are played at Don Haskins Center.

 History

 1966 Texas Western basketball team

 As Texas Western, the Miners won the 1966 NCAA Division I men's basketball tournament.
 The 72–65 victory over Kentucky in College Park, Maryland is considered one of the most important in the history of college basketball, as it marked the first time that a team with five African-American starters won a title game.
 It came against a Kentucky team that had no African-American players, during the period of the Civil Rights Movement.

 The title team has been chronicled throughout the American media, including the book And the Walls Came Tumbling Down by Frank Fitzpatrick in 1999 and the 2006 Disney movie Glory Road.

 The team was inducted into the Naismith Memorial Basketball Hall of Fame in 2007.